fccn/wt-translate/README.md

     ...
   }
 ```
-You can also call preset configuration loaders like the one defined in **src/TranslateConfigurationLoader.php**.
+You can also use preset configuration loaders like the one defined in **src/TranslateConfigurationLoader.php**.
 The *loadConfigs()* function in **[project_root]/utils/TwigConfigLoader.php** already loads the following set of filters and extensions for localization utilities:
 - Twig_Extensions_Extension_I18n - Twig internationalization extension
 - Twig_Extensions_Extension_Intl - Twig date and time localization extension
 - Translate filter

-The localization utilities can be included into a Slim middleware, like in the example below.
+To include the localization utilities into a Slim middleware, you can do like in the example below:
 ```php

 $app = new \Slim\App();